lukethompsxn/graphfx/README.md

 **Basic Structure**
 - `GFXManager`: This is the class you will interact with, it contains the method `createGraph()` for generating the graph and returning the `FxViewPanel`, the panel which you add to your JavaFX application.
 - `GFXGraph`: This is an interface for the graph data class which is expected to be passed into the `GFXManager` constructor.
 You can use a pre-implemented concrete class `BasicTaskGraph` where you simply pass a list of `Nodes` and `Edges`.
-- `GFXStateManager`: This is the interface which your algorithm state manager class must implemented.
+- `GFXStateManager`: This is the interface which your algorithm state manager class must implement.
 It has two methods, `getCurrentNodes()` and `getOptimalNodes()` which are used to update the graph.

 **Using GraphFX**